svvoii/django_tuto/README.md

 6)
 `django-admin` - to see the django-admin commands.
 `django-admin startproject project_name .` - to create a new django project in the current directory.
 This will be the core project directory.
+All other `.py` files inside the project dicectory are the django files, considered as modules.

 Created `manage.py` file is the entry point to the project.
 It is used to run the server, create migrations, etc.
 The following commands shall be run in the project directory and with the virtual environment activated (step 5).